-I collaborate with artists interested in natural science and the geosciences in particular.
-Projects vary from long-lasting interactions to meetings, discussions, and essays related to the interface between geology and art.
-In addition, I use my own photos in my outreach, for instance in my last book (Under asfalten.
-2020), focusing on how I as a geologist view rocks and the surface of the Earth.
-Here are some of my past and ongoing activities.
+I collaborate with artists interested in geoscience.
+The projects vary from long-lasting interactions, to meetings, discussions, and essays related to the interface between geology and art.
+In addition, I use my own photos in my outreach, for instance in my last books (Et land av stein, 2022; Under asfalten, 2020), focusing on how I as a geologist view rocks and the surface of the Earth.

 The centre of the Earth (Verdens navle)

 Im part of the editorial board for an art book about the public artwork called Verdens navle.
 It was made by Stefan Christiansen and Laila Kongevold on the island of Gossen, Norway.
 The book will contain fictional texts and non-fiction essays that investigate the various parts of the artwork and their relationships to the biosphere and the geosphere.
-The texts will be written by well-known writers and the book will be published end 2021.
+The texts will be written by well-known writers and the book will be published in early 2023.

 Staring at rocks